Back to Blog

 The Research-Backed Benefits of Tracking

-1. Reduces Financial Stress: Among Americans, 65% say money is a significant source of stress—jumping to 82% for those under 43.
-Net worth tracking provides clarity that reduces anxiety (PwC, 2023)
+1. Reduces Financial Stress: Money is a huge source of stress for 65% of Americans.
+Tracking your net worth provides clarity and a sense of control that reduces anxiety (PwC, 2023).

 How to Calculate Your Net Worth